ultralytics/hub/README.md

 launch [Ultralytics HUB](https://bit.ly/ultralytics_hub), a new web tool for training and deploying all your YOLOv5 and YOLOv8 🚀 models from one spot!

+We hope that the resources here will help you get the most out of HUB.
+Please browse the HUB <a href="https://docs.ultralytics.com/">Docs</a> for details, raise an issue on <a href="https://github.com/ultralytics/hub/issues/new/choose">GitHub</a> for support, and join our <a href="https://discord.gg/n6cFeSPZdD">Discord</a> community for questions and discussions!

 <div align="center">
   <a href="https://github.com/ultralytics" style="text-decoration:none;">
     <img src="https://github.com/ultralytics/assets/raw/main/social/logo-social-github.png" width="2%" alt="" /></a>